Battle of Anegawa: Historical accounts

 No reliable source exists to reconstruct the battle.
 The Battle of Anegawa is vividly presented in the books compiled in the middle or the end of the Edo period.
 Many of the stories are pure fiction.
 The only valuable source is the Shinchōkō-ki, describing it very briefly without any notes concerning tactics or details of the battle.
 The exact number of the casualties in this battle is unknown.
 However, the Shinchōkō-ki mentions 1,100 samurai from the Asakura clan being killed in battle.
-An army of this period had at least several times more ashigaru (commoner footmen) than samurai, so it would be reasonable to assume at least 9,000 men were killed.
+Yamashina Tokitsugu, who blindly believed in Nobunaga's propaganda, recorded clearly absurd numbers in his diary, stating "Azai 9,600, Asakura 5,000."

+The 1901 publication "Japanese Military History: The Battle of Anegawa" estimates that the casualties on the Azai and Asakura side were around 1,700, while those on the Oda and Tokugawa side were around 800.
 According to A.L.
 Sadler in The Life of Shogun Tokugawa Ieyasu there were 3,170 heads collected by the Oda camp.
 A good portion were taken by Mikawa men, the Tokugawa force.
 The Mikawa Fudoki gives a very real picture of the battle: the retainers fighting in groups and the decapitation of soldiers in the confused mingling of armies among the clouds of smoke and dust.
 It is often noted that Nobunaga used 500 arquebusiers in this battle.
 He was famous for his tactical use of firearms but would find himself on the opposite end of skilled arquebus tactics in his Siege of Ishiyama Hongan-ji that year.

 Aftermath

-Later in October 1570, the Azai and Asakura retaliated by defeating an Oda army at Usayama Castle, near Otsu, in Ōmi Province, an action that killed Mori Yoshinari and Oda Nobuharu, one of Nobunaga's younger brothers.
+Later in October 1570, the Asai and Asakura forces led by Asakura Kagetake, launch a counterattack in the Battle of Shimosakamoto, and retaliated by defeating an Oda army at the Usayama castle, near Otsu, in Ōmi Province.
+Kagetake's troops killed over 750 soldiers in the Oda army including Mori Yoshinari and Oda Nobuharu, one of Nobunaga's younger brothers.

 In popular culture

 The battle has been featured in all games of the Samurai Warriors series.
 However, because Azai Nagamasa was made playable in Samurai Warriors 2, as opposed to the first game where he was a unique non-playable character, the battle had a larger significance.
-The battle has also fictionally appeared in a revamped form in the Warriors Orochi series, in particular 3 is where its most famous revamp takes place.
+The battle has also fictionally appeared in revamped form in the Warriors Orochi series, in particular Warriors Orochi 3 where its most famous revamp takes place.
 It also a playable battle in the video game Kessen III.
 The battle is also featured in the game Nioh 2 as one of the pivotal events of the main story, which centers on the protagonist's role in the conquests of Oda Nobunaga and the Oda clan.
+The Battle of Anegawa is also featured in Total War: Shogun 2 as a historical battle, in which the player controls Tokugawa Ieyasu.